Vaccine Standing Drug Orders

 In South Australia, a registered nurse/midwife who is authorised can administer vaccines in accordance with the Vaccine Administration Code (the Code) and is no longer required to work under a medical order.
 Registered nurses administering vaccines without a medical order can only do so if the administration is in accordance with the Code published by the South Australian Department for Health and Ageing and provided that all the other requirements of regulation 18(3) are met.
 These registered nurses are referred to as authorised registered nurses.

 Becoming an authorised registered nurse

-To be authorised the registered nurse must have successfully completed an approved training program within the last three years.
+To be authorised the registered nurse must have successfully completed an approved training program.
 Authorised registered nurses must only administer the vaccines: